mlgvla/album-spot/notes.md

     - ActiveRecord::Base.connection.reset_pk_sequence!('table_name')

 Next in user flow:
-    - Save Album to collection (reviews) and rate and review ** Check Review object for uniqueness before saving to database
+    - Save Album to collection (reviews) and rate and reviewe
     - Add spotify_id to Artist table and assign other attributes in Spotify create album method
     - Consider deleting track model since I have the widget

-    -  Page authorizations - double check they are all there
+    - Page authorizations - double check they are all there - just add the before action

     - Put Container div in application layout file

     - Adjust navbar contents to user flow

+    ** Make the Add a Review Page